Kang Hang

-Kang Hang (1567–1618) was a Korean philosopher who was taken prisoner by the forces of Toyotomi Hideyoshi in 1597.
-He was taken to Japan where he was influential in passing on neo-Confucianist ideas to the people of Japan.
+Kang Hang (1567–1618) was a Korean philosopher in Japan during the late Azuchi–Momoyama period and early Edo period.
+In 1597, he was taken prisoner by the forces of Toyotomi Hideyoshi during his second invasion of Joseon in the Imjin War.
+He was taken to Japan where he was influential in passing on neo-Confucianist ideas to the people there.